MomsFriendlyDevCo/Momsronomicon/devstack-php.md

 What I would suggest is to have a read though the [CodeIgniter site](http://codeigniter.com/user_guide).
 Its generally written in a user friendly way with good [Starter material and videos](http://codeigniter.com/tutorials/).
 After you think you've got a grip on how everything works try putting together a simple project that involves a few different conceptual entities.

-More about PHP and CodeIgniter can be found in the [CodeIgniter projects](#php--codeigniter-projects) chapter.
+More about PHP and CodeIgniter can be found in the [CodeIgniter projects](style-php.md) section.

 **[Back to Table of Contents](README.md)**